 Preston Innovations Pole Safe Sock

-If you are looking for just the pole sock without the gripper you can buy the alternative option with just the sock.
+If you are looking for just the pole sock without the tulip gripper, you can buy the alternative option with just the sock.
 This comes at a slightly lower price than the pole combo.
 The sock is exactly the same as the combo version.

 Guru Reaper Pole Section Retainer – My Best Pick For Multiple Pole Sections!

-This excellent design means you can store the first section you remove in the right sock, the second in the left, and use the tulip grip for your end section when you need to re-rig or re-bait.
-Life couldn’t be made any easier for those of you using long 13+ meter poles.
+This excellent design means storing the first section you remove in the right sock and the second in the left and using the tulip grip for your end section when you need to re-rig or re-bait.
+Life couldn’t be easier for those anglers using long 14+ meter poles.

-The large diameter of the pole socks ensures you can safely store anything between a single number four section to a full 16m pole minus the top three.
-Plus the bright orange colour means finding your sock while fighting a fish is as easy as possible.
+The large diameter of the Guru pole sock ensures you can safely store anything between a single number four section to a full 16m pole minus the top three.
+Plus, the bright orange colour means finding your sock while fighting a fish is as easy as possible.

-The socks are well made using metal, EVA foam, and a PU mesh so they are going to last and the foam padding ensures that your pole is well protected once stored.
+The socks are well made using metal, EVA foam, and a PU mesh so that they will last, and the foam padding ensures that your pole is well protected once stored.

-To top it all off, the Guru Reaper Pole Section Retainer is super light and small for portability, not adding much weight to your already heavy gear bag.
-The one downside is that it is a bit more expensive than a basic pole sock but you are getting a lot for the money with 2 socks and a tulip grip.
+To top it all off, the Guru Reaper is super light and small for portability, not adding much weight to your already heavy gear bag.
+The one downside is that it is a bit more expensive than a basic pole sock, but you are getting a lot for the money with two socks and a tulip grip.

 Pros